OBJECTIVE & KEY RESULTS

 I want to achieve X, as measured by Key Metrics, and I will do x things to achieve these Key Results.

-A good goal has to describe both what you will achieve and how you are going to measure this achievement.
-Measurement is what makes a real goal.
-Without measuring your progress, you do not have a goal, all you have is a dream.
+A good goal must describe what you will achieve and how you will measure this achievement.
+Measurement is what makes a tangible goal.
+Without measuring your progress, you do not have a goal; all you have is a dream.

 THE COMPONENTS OF OKRS